 Exactly what is poker game theory?
-Sure, if you're a student of poker, you probably know what poker game theory is.
+Sure, if you're a student of poker, both US online Poker and live casino poker, you probably know what poker game theory is.
 If you're schooled in higher mathematical concepts, you also know.
 Sort of.
 But the plain fact is, most online poker players don't have a clue.
 Don't worry.
 Game theory is just a term you hear bandied about by poker nerds.
 Frankly, the term frightens most normal poker players, because it suggests that a few opponents know something they don't.
 Something powerful.
 Something sinister.

 I haven't seen anyone show me a purely game-theory approach to any real-life US online poker game that could come anywhere near the profit potential of even common-sense poker.
 And nobody is likely to show me one for many years.

 And when someone does come up with a complete strategy for a given game, based on game theory, nobody will be able to apply it very successfully during the course of a game.
 You'd need a secret computer to quickly analyze which action to take when.
 The game that probably comes closest to being cracked by pure game-theory principles is ace-to-five lowball.
 But even there, a naturally skilled player armed with some basic research will fare better.